pbfreak422/jekyll-now/_posts/2015-2-22-goldiblocks.md

 "You're going down, Goldiblocks!!!"

 goldie.escape_attempt(home)
-Goldiblocks looks around for the nearest escape.
+"Goldiblocks looks around for the nearest escape.
-She finds a window and makes a break for it!
+She finds a window and makes a break for it!"
 ```

 But it won't be that easy.